ChickenOnYT/ChickensCrappyCheatMenu/README.md

 # Chicken's Crappy Cheat Menu
 Hi, I'm DaChickenKing.
-I made this cheat menu because I have nothing to do with my life, and I want Prodigy to make an anti-cheat!
+I made this cheat menu because I want Prodigy to make an anti-cheat.
+My purpose of making this cheat menu is aligned with the purpose of [ProdigyMathGameHacking](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking).

 ## How to Use
 - Follow the [instructions to run the ProdigyMathGameHacking Redirect Hack](https://github.com/Prodigy-Hacking/ProdigyMathGameHacking/wiki/Redirect-Hack).